sendgrid/docs/source/Integrate/Frameworks/laravel.md

 {% endinfo %}

 {% info %}
-It is important to note, using SMTP, you can send `100 messages per SMTP connection` at a time, and open up to `10 concurrent connections` from a single server at a time.
+You can send `100 messages per SMTP connection` at a time, and open up to `10 concurrent connections` from a single server at a time.
 {% endinfo %}

 {% anchor h2 %}